Texas’ gift to the nation is an apt description for Big Bend National Park.

 The McDonald Observatory is located in nearby Fort Davis.
 On scheduled evenings, they offer an outdoors, open-air stargazing tour.
-The darkest skies in the lower 48 allow for an unaided-eye tour of the evening sky including major constellations, bright stars, and other objects of interest including the Moon, planets, and satellites.
+The dark skies allow for a naked-eye tour of the evening sky including major constellations, bright stars, and other objects of interest including the Moon, planets, and satellites.
 Fort Davis Historical Site and Davis Mountains State Park are also located nearby.

 Where to Eat

-As there is only one restaurant on Big Bend National Park located at the Chisos Basin Lodge, you will need to purchase food and drink (and meal plan) before you arrive at the park.
+As there is only one restaurant on Big Bend National Park, located at the Chisos Basin Lodge, you will need to purchase food and drink (and make a meal plan) before you arrive at the park.
 The nearest Wal-Mart is 133 miles away in Fort Stockton.